zhaw-iwi/singlestateconversation/README.md

 To create your own bot and to deploy it on pythonanywhere follow the instructions in pythonanywhere.txt.
 Have a look at the code in the Notebook chatbot_client.ipynb to see how types and instances are created and used.

 ### Object-Oriented Chatbot using GPT and a Database
 This allows multiple chatbot types (e.g. a health coach and a learning assistant) to be created.
-Multiple chatbot instances can be created per chatbot type (e.g. for User X and User Y).
+Multiple chatbot instances can be created per chatbot type (e.g. a health coach for User X and another health coach for User Y).
 Both, type and instance are stored and referenced with an ID (e.g. with a UUID) in the database.
+Each instance has it's own chat state and history.

 This can support the deployment of chatbots in a web backend (state-less).
 For example, the UUIDs of the type and instance can be read as URL parameters from a URL that users have received from you.